ryu878/bybit_scalp_bot/README.md

 <br>
 <strong>How to use</strong>

-- Edit config.py file, add you API credentials and change initial grid lot size.
+- Edit config.py file, add you API credentials and change initial lot size.
 - Run python3 xrp.py

 <br>